Founder & CEO | Rocket Lawyer

 Erik is the Founder and Principal of Cotton Mountain Group, through which he makes angel investments in technology start-ups and invests in real estate.
 He is also Managing Director at The Presidio Group, which he joined to create the Silicon Valley Team, advising entrepreneurs and tech leaders with their investments whether managed by Presidio or direct.
 Erik has more than 25 years of business experience raising funds, launching businesses, and developing strategies.
 He has spent the majority of his career working in leadership positions with technology companies innovating new ways of doing business.
 Erik holds a B.A. from the University of Virginia and an M.B.A. from Harvard Business School.
 He is Chairman of the Board of CUPP Computing (mobile data security company), and sits on the Boards of Uformia (3D software company), and Summer Search.

-Josh Fryday is currently the Chief Operating Officer (COO) for NextGen Climate Action, founded by Tom Steyer.
-Prior to this role, Fryday served as a Lieutenant and member of the Judge Advocate General’s Corps (JAG) in the United States Navy (’09–’13).
+Josh is currently the Mayor of Novato, California, and President of Golden State Opportunity Foundation.
+Prior to this role, Fryday served as Chief Operating Officer (COO) for NextGen Climate Action, founded by Tom Steyer.
+He was a Lieutenant and member of the Judge Advocate General’s Corps (JAG) in the United States Navy (’09–’13).
 He served overseas in Yokosuka, Japan, where in addition to his legal duties, he augmented the Navy’s 7th Fleet’s Humanitarian Aid and Disaster Relief efforts during “Operation Tomodachi” following the March 11th earthquake, tsunami, and nuclear disaster.
 He was also stationed in the Office of Military Commissions, working on the Guantanamo Bay, Cuba detainee cases, and testified before the U.S. Senate Judiciary Committee on the closing of Guantanamo.
 Before serving in the Armed Services, Josh worked as a political advisor on local, state and national campaigns, including the 2003-2004 Presidential elections.
 He received his undergraduate degree from the University of California, Berkeley, graduating Phi Beta Kappa.
 He also received his law degree from the UC Berkeley School of Law.
 He is a fellow with the Truman National Security Project, and a Term-Member on the Council on Foreign Relations (CFR).

 Founder | Counterpac